An efficient all-optical switch using a lambda atom in a cavity QED system: Basic functioning of the switch

 As illustrated in Fig.~\ref{setup}(a), the switch consists of a three level lambda system coupled to two cavity modes with annihilation operators $a$ and $b$, respectively.
 The lambda system could be a single atom, but it could also be a solid-state defect, for instance a nitrogen vacancy center in diamond \cite{NVC4,NVC3}, and there are likewise several possibilities for the choice of resonator.
 In the following, we shall keep the discussion general rather than specializing to a specific implementation.

-To understand the working principle of the switch, we first consider the dynamics when the $a$-drive and the $a$-mode of the cavity are both absent and the $b$-mode is only driven by the signal field.
-If the lambda system is in $|H\rangle$, there is no interaction between the $b$-mode and the lambda system.
-The light field hence sees an empty cavity, and for resonant driving with a continuous coherent field with amplitude $\alpha_b$ (normalized such that $|\alpha_b|^2$ is the average number of photons per unit time in the beam), the steady state of the $b$-mode is a coherent state with amplitude $\sqrt{2\kappa_{b,\textrm{in}}}\alpha_b/\kappa_b$, where $2\kappa_b$ is the rate of decay of $b$-photons out of the cavity, and $2\kappa_{b,\textrm{in}}$ is the part of this decay rate coming from the input mirror, i.e., the mirror to the right in Fig.~\ref{setup}(a).
-If, on the contrary, the lambda system is initially in $|G\rangle$, there is an interaction between the lambda system and the field, and in the weak driving $2\kappa_{b,\textrm{in}}|\alpha_b|^2/g_b^2\ll1$ and strong coupling $C_b\equiv g_b^2/(2\kappa_b\gamma_b)\gg1$ regime, the presence of the lambda system prevents the light field from building up inside the cavity \cite{duankimble}.
-(Here, $g_b$ is the coupling strength for the interaction between the $b$-mode and the lambda system on the $|G\rangle$ to $|E\rangle$ transition, and $2\gamma_b$ is the decay rate from $|E\rangle$ to $|G\rangle$ due to spontaneous emission.)
-As a result, the steady state amplitude of the $b$-mode is reduced to $\sqrt{2\kappa_{b,\textrm{in}}}\alpha_b/(\kappa_b(1+2C_b))$ \cite{n1}.
-Since the amplitude of the transmitted field is $\sqrt{2\kappa_{b,\textrm{out}}}$ times the amplitude of the cavity field, where $2\kappa_{b,\textrm{out}}$ is the contribution to the cavity decay rate coming from the left cavity mirror in Fig.~\ref{setup}(a), it follows that one can control the transmission of the signal field by controlling the state of the lambda system.
-We note, in particular, that perfect transmission in the noninteracting case (lambda system in $|H\rangle$) is achieved for $\kappa_b=2\kappa_{b,\textrm{in}}=2\kappa_{b,\textrm{out}}$, whereas perfect reflection in the interacting case (lambda system in $|G\rangle$) occurs in the limit $C_b\rightarrow\infty$.
+To explain the working principle of the switch, we first assume that the $a$-mode of the cavity and the $a$-drive are both absent and that one external beam resonantly drives the $b$-mode.
+When the lambda system is in the $|H\rangle$ state, the model assumes that there is no interaction between the $b$-mode and the lambda system, see Fig.~\ref{setup}(a).
+The external signal mode hence sees an empty cavity, and when driven on resonance by a continuous wave coherent field with amplitude $\alpha_b$ (normalized such that $|\alpha_b|^2$ is the average number of photons per unit time in the beam), the steady state of the $b$-mode is a coherent state with amplitude $\sqrt{2\kappa_{b,\textrm{in}}}\alpha_b/\kappa_b$, where $2\kappa_b$ is the rate of decay of $b$-photons out of the cavity, and $2\kappa_{b,\textrm{in}}$ is the part of this decay rate coming from the input mirror, i.e., the mirror to the right in Fig.~\ref{setup}(a).

-The control of the state of the lambda system is achieved through the combined action of the signal field and the control field(s).
-The control field driving the $a$-mode optically pumps the lambda system into $|G\rangle$ if it is turned on.
-However, the driving of the $|G\rangle$ to $|E\rangle$ transition with the signal field leads to occasional transfers of the state of the lambda system from $|G\rangle$ to the $b$-mode's `dark state' $|H\rangle$, even though the amplitude of the field in the $b$-mode is significantly reduced when the lambda system is in $|G\rangle$.
-The transfer can happen either as a result of spontaneous emission or because the lambda system emits an $a$-photon into the cavity and the photon subsequently escapes from the system.